With the premiere of Justice League right around the corner, it’s a great time to look at the leadership lessons we can learn from Diana Prince.

 “What I do is not up to you.“

-Diana enters a world that in unknown to her.
-A world where women are second class citizens.
+Diana enters a world that is unknown to her.
+A world where women are second-class citizens.
 She isn’t allowed in the war room where the men are strategizing how to proceed.
-Diana is respectful of the world and culture, but never gives up on her mission or her own moral code.
+Diana is respectful of the world and culture but never gives up on her mission or her own moral code.
 She doesn’t get bogged down by, “That’s the way we’ve always done it” or other implied rules.
 Diana isn’t less of anything when she is not in her battle armor.

 Leadership Lesson 3: Be respectfully disruptive.

 Steve Trevor: This is no man’s land, Diana!
 It means no man can cross it, alright?
 This battalion has been here for nearly a year and they’ve barely gained an inch.
 All right?
 Because on the other side there are a bunch of Germans pointing machine guns at every square inch of this place.
 This is not something you can cross.
 It’s not possible.

 Diana Prince: So… what?
 So we do nothing?